The ARRIVE trial (also known as the ARRIVE study) has created a lot of debate in the birth world since its release in 2018.

 - Laboring and giving birth in water, whether at home or in a hospital (where permitted)

 In addition, studies show:

-- Having doula support decreases your chance of Cesarean by 25%
+- Having doula support decreases your chance of having a Cesarean by 39%

 Other than a 39-week induction, there are so many options that will help parents avoid a Cesarean, whether first-time mom, fifth-time mom, or VBAC.